Normal-Tangerine8609/Scriptable-Widgets/README.md

 [Random Colour Generator Widget](widgets/random-colour-generator.js)

-This widget has 2 different set ups.
+This widget has two different setups.
 The first one is a small widget and will only display one colour and the hex of it.
-The second widget can be any size and displays multiple colours and their hex values.
+The second widget can be any size, displaying multiple colours and their hex values.

-* Easily change text colours and background colour for the multiple colour set up
+* Easily change text and background colours for the multiple-colour setup
-* Multiple colour set up have 4 colours for small, 8 colours for medium and 16 colours for large
+* Multiple-colour set up has four colours for small, eight colours for medium, and 16 colours for large

 ![Random Colour Generator Widget](images/random-colour-1-widget.jpeg)